Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ## Usage

-The basic structure of calling protocol methods remains the same as that of standard model methods:
+The basic structure of calling protocol methods remains the same as that of convenience methods:

 1. [Initialize Your Client](#1-initialize-your-client "Initialize Your Client")